OrnitOnGithub/lan-chatroom/README.md

 - The app is generally more usable
 - This new version is ***not*** compatible with earlier versions.
 Beware.
 - Read [Encryption](#encryption) for info about how encryption works.
+- Now comes with a free jpeg of floppa!

 ### Technical Stuff